freedomofpress/securedrop-debian-packaging-guide/docs/pythondevels.rst

 command as it will tell you what all files where put inside of the tar file.
 For any modification, update the ``MANIFEST.in`` file accordingly.

-The maintainer can then GPG sign and release the tarball in a pre-defined location.
+The maintainer can then sign and release the tarball in a pre-defined location.